kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 ## English Only Policy

 You will speak in English all the time.
-Eight hours a day, five days a week, you are on the phone speaking to an American or other English speaking person.
+Eight hours a day, five days a week, you are on the phone speaking to an American or another English speaking person.

-Other than your fifteen minute breaks and limited ten minute rest room break, the call center company expects you to talk to a customer in English every minute of those eight hours and accidentally speaking in Tagalog has negative consequences.
+Other than your fifteen-minute breaks and limited ten-minute restroom break, the call center company expects you to talk to a customer in English every minute of those eight hours and accidentally speaking in Tagalog has negative consequences.

 If you’re comfortable with this read on.